alex-miller-0/eth-passwords/README.md

 ### TODO:
-- Figure out how to get the contract address from a new computer
+- Figure out how to find the contract address from a new computer
 - Finish all the methods
-- Figure out how to concatenate identifiers array in solididy (it needs to return these)